-- A. Demonstrate procedures to be followed in the case of emergencies. - B. Discuss ways to report a potential safety hazard to a supervisor. - C. Identify and discuss cyber ethics, cyber safety, and cyber security. - D. Apply personal safety practices to and from the job. - E. Describe the procedure for reporting a work-related hazard or injury. - F. Recognize the effects of substance abuse in the workplace. - G. Recognize good housekeeping as a safety issue. - H. Explain importance of CAL-OSHA. - I. Define and discuss ergonomics in relationship to a working environment. - J. Discuss the electrical hazards of working with electronic equipment.
+- A. Demonstrate procedures to be followed in case of emergencies. - B. Describe and discuss the procedure for reporting a work-related hazard or injury (worker's comp), including ways to report a potential safety hazard to a supervisor. - C. Identify and discuss cyber ethics, cyber safety, and cyber security. - D. Apply personal safety practices to and from the job. - E. Recognize the effects of substance abuse in the workplace. - F. Explain the importance of CAL-OSHA in the industry. - G. Define and discuss ergonomics in relationship to a working environment. - H. Discuss the electrical hazards of working with electronic equipment.